virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   // ...
 }
 ```
-`atan` returns an angle in range [ -PI, PI ], whose tangent equals to `x / z`.
+`atan` returns an angle in the range [ -PI, PI ], whose tangent equals to `x / z`.
-`asin` returns an angle in range [ -PI/2, PI/2 ], whose sin equals `y`.
+`asin` returns an angle in the range [ -PI/2, PI/2 ], whose sine equals `y`.
-To use this angles we normalize them deviding `phi` by `2PI` and `theta` by `PI`, to get the range [ -0.5, 0.5 ].
-We make a shift by 0.5, to finally get the `uv` coordinates in range [ 0.0, 1.0 ].
+To use this these we normalize them deviding `phi` by `2PI` and `theta` by `PI`, to get the range [ -0.5, 0.5 ].
+We then shift by 0.5, to finally get the `uv` coordinates in range [ 0.0, 1.0 ].

-`uv` represents a square in range [ 0.0, 1.0 ], that we can scale by some number and divide it into a grid.
-We would like to generate stars at different grid sizes with different parameters for stars, so we will take that logic to its own function:
+`uv` represents a square in range [ 0.0, 1.0 ], which we can scale by some number and divide it into a grid.
+We would like to generate stars at different grid sizes with different parameters for stars, so we will take that logic into its own function:

 ```glsl
 vec3 generate_stars